-Bridge and Roadway Programmatic Agreement (BRPA)
+Bridge and Roadway Programmatic Agreement (BRPA) Applicability Matrix

 Applicability Matrix

 for Bridge, Roadway and Non-Complex Projects

-Project Scoping Project Evaluation ackage Number: uation (original approval date)

-r roject Scoping Froject Evaluation Froject Re-Evan nation (original approval date)

-Project Information

-MPMS BMS BRKEY SR/Sec

-County: Municipality: Seg/Offset Start Seg/Offset End

-Project:

-Date of the Sco oping Field View:

-Projec t Description

-Project Purpo se

-Why the proje ect is needed? - Proj ect Need(s)

-·

-Description of ^e Activity
+CEES Package Number:

-Description of Activity

-Identify activity from Stipulation 1 of Part A and/or Stipulations 1, 2 and/or 4 of Part B and/or Stipulation 1 of Part C of the PA with a note specifying the activity (ex.
-Act B2-4 = Part B, Stipulation 2, Activity 4 - Approach slab repair).
-If the proposed activity is not included in Stipulation 1 of Part A, or Stipulation 1, 2, or 4 of Part B, or Stipulation 1 of Part C, the
+Project Scoping Project Evaluation Project Re-Evalua tion (original approval date) Project Information MPMS BMS BRKEY SR/Sec County: Municipality: Seg/Offset Start Seg/Offset End Project: • Date of th ne Scoping Field View: Projec ct Description Project P Purpose Why the project is needed? - Project at Nood(a) why the project is needed: - Project ct Need(s) Descripti ion of Activity Identify act ivity from Stipulation 1 of Part A a nd/or Stipulations 1, 2 and/or 4 of Part B and/or Stipulation 1 of Part C of the P PA with a note specifying the activity (ex.
+Act B2-4 = Part B, Stipulation on 2, Activity 4 - Approach slab repair).
+If the proposed activity is not inc ipulation 1, 2, or 4 of Part B, or Stipulation 1 of Part C, the PA is not ap pplicable.
+Identify multiple activition es, if appropriate.

-ble.
-Identify multiple activi

-Are temporary easements required?
-Will there be any permanent right-of-way acquisition?
-Resource Analysis Answer YES to indicate that a resource is present.
+Are Are temporary easements required?
+Yes No Wi ll there be any permanent right-of-way acquisi ition?
+Resource Analysis oresent.
 If YES, briefly discuss potential impacts and related commitments to avoid, minimize or mitigate.
-Attach additional documentation as required to document project impacts and any mitigation measures.
+Attach ocument project impacts and any mitigation measures.
 Answer NO to indicate that a resource is not present.
 1. Wild or Stocked Trout Streams Yes No 2.
-High Quality/EV Streams Yes No 3.
-Wetlands Yes No 4.
-Federally Proposed, Candidate, or Listed; or State Listed Threatened & Endangered Species Yes No 5.
-Agricultural Resources Yes No 6.
-Historic Properties or Archaeological Resources No Adverse Effect or No Historic Properties Affected Standard Treatment (if applicable): Meet the requirements of Appendix C of the Section 106 Delegation Programmatic Agreement Exempt Project Activity(s): Individual Making Exemption: Date of Exemption: Exemption Comments: 7.
-Public Controversy on Environmental Grounds Yes No Resources protected under Section 4(f)/Section 2002.
+High Quality/EV Streams □ Yes □ No 3.
+Wetlands □ Yes □ No 4.
+Federally Proposed, Candidate, or Listed; or State Listed Threatened & Endangered Species □ Yes □ No 5.
+Agricultural Resources □ Yes □ No 6.
+Historic Properties or Archaeological Resources ☑ No Adverse Effect or No Historic Properties Affected Standard Treatment (if applicable): ☑ Meet the requirements of Appendix C of the Section 106 Delegation Programmatic Agreement Exempt Project Activity(s): Individual Making Exemption: Date of Exemption: Exemption Comments: 7.
+Public Controversy on Environmental Grounds Yes No 8.
+Resources protected under Section 4(f)/Section 2002.
 (If an Individual Section 4(f)/Section 2002 Evaluation is required (excluding de minimis), this PA does not apply.)
 Yes No 9.
-Water Trails Yes No 10.
-Hazardous, Residual, or Municipal Waste Sites Yes No
+Water Trails □ Yes □ No 10 .
+Hazardous, Residual, or Municipal Waste Sites □ Yes □ No

 11. Regulated floodplain within or beyond the project limits.
-If there is a significant floodplain encroachment which requires a Floodplain Finding, the PA does not apply.
-Yes No 12.
+If there is a significant floodplain encroachment which requires a Floodplain Finding, the PA does not apply. ☐ Yes ☐ No 12.
 Navigable watercourses which require U.S. Coast Guard coordination or a waterway which requires an Aid to Navigation Plan.
-Yes No DEP/USACE Permit Required?
-Yes No Mitigation or other commitments included?
-Yes No The projects identified on this form are in full compliance with the Bridge and Roadway Programmatic Agreement dated September 2012, and found not to have significant social, economic or environmental impacts, and therefore qualify as a CE under 23 CFR 771.117(a) and (b).
-Prepared by: Name/Title Date Reviewed for Applicability by: Name/Title Date Additional Information - Remarks, Footn otes, Supplemental Data
+Yes No DEP/USACE Permit Required? ☐ Yes ☐ No Mitigation or other commitments included? □ Yes □ No e in full compliance with the Bridge and Roadway Programmatic Agreement dated Stenvironmental impacts, and therefore qualify as a CE under 23 CFR 771.117(a) and Prepared by: Name/Title Date Reviewed for Applicability by: Name/Title Date Additional Information - Remarks, Footn otes, Supplemental Data